 - Illustra's Lad Allen on ORIGIN (and honoring James F. Coppedge)

-- Michael Flannery on Alfred Russel Wallace (coming Sept or Oct 2018)
+- Michael Flannery on Alfred Russel Wallace (and coming again in Sept or Oct 2018)

 * A Couple Encouraging Observations from the Discovery Institute Cruise: From Bob's informal survey of most of the attendees of the Discovery Institute's Alaskan Cruise, a solid 50% of the group's supporters are young-earth creationists.
 Also, just fyi, when Daniel Hedrick introduced Bob Enyart as the author of A Christian Answer to Euthyphro's Dilemma (also linked to by Dr. Jonathan Sarfati), it was heartening to hear that Dr. Lennox was aware of our article and answer.
 (Months earlier, Dr. Lennox' assistant had told Tom Healey, a retired rancher in Texas that: Enyart's article is sitting on John's desk.)
 We hope that Dr. Lennox may be one of those who helps to promote this article because it solves the FULL Euthyphro Dilemma and not just the part of the argument thrown out by atheists.
 We go beyond the typical apologist's response to answer the deeper included question of: How can God Himself know that He is good?
 (Hint: A unitarian deity like Allah, if he existed, would have a way of determining for certain that he were evil, if he were; but he could not determine for certain whether he were good.)